Shifa'i Isfahani: Career

-Shifa'i was a companion, physician and poet laureate of Shah Abbas I, who highly valued him, granting him the honorific title of malik al-shu'arā wa mumtāz-i Īrān.
+Shifa'i was a companion, physician and poet laureate of Shah Abbas I, who highly valued him, granting him the honorific title of malik al-shu'arā wa mumtāz-i Īrān ("King of poets and Iran's excellence").
 Despite his status as poet laureate, Shifa'i never mentioned his status in his poems, nor did he act like a typical court poet who sought favour with the ruling elite.
 Regardless, he showed proper etiquette toward the court.
 For example, he went to the Mazandaran province after being invited by Shah Abbas I, where he praised the latter for his work in Farahabad.
-Although contemporary writers criticised Shifa'i's harsh and frequently sarcastic humor, they considered him as one of the greatest poets of his era.
+Although writers of Shifa'i's era criticised his harsh and frequently sarcastic humor, they considered him as one of the greatest poets of his era.
 Shifa'i apologized to Shah Abbas I for his satire in a brief poem, stating that it was an integral part of who he was, "just as one cannot wash away from amber the attraction of straw."
 Shifa'i's satirical remarks were not necessarily meant to be hostile, as he and Ohadi Balyani, would write harsh satires about each other, and still remain close friends and travel companions.
 Shifa'i maintained a close relationship with Shah Abbas I's son-in-law, the poet Asir-e Esfahani, because of his cheerful and sometimes unrestrained behavior.
 Shifa'i was also close to the writer Fasihi Ansari.

 Although some recent sources have disputed this, Shifa'i and Masih Kashani were reportedly the teachers of the prominent 17th-century poet Saib Tabrizi.
-Other students of Shifa'i were; Fazli Jarbazaqani, Tabi Qazvini, Mulla Afzal Hemmati, and Baqia Musannif.
+Other students of Shifa'i were Fazli Jarbazaqani, Tabi Qazvini, Mulla Afzal Hemmati, and Baqia Musannif.
 Shifa'i spent most of his life in Isfahan, where he died on 9 May 1628, being subsequently buried in Karbala.
 He had a son named Mohammad Raqib, who was also a physician.

 Some sources have confused Shifa'i Isfahani with Mozaffar ibn Mohammad Hosseini Shifa'i Kashani Isfahani, another prominent Safavid-era physician and the author of the Qarabadin.